 My name is Monica Kullarand and together with my family we own and love Afghan Hounds since 1993 and Salukis since 1998.

-At 2005 Monica was honoured with invitation to Afghan Hound World Congress in South Africa as one of main speakers of “Lost genes in Afghan Hound”
+At 2005 I was honoured with invitation to Afghan Hound World Congress in South Africa as one of main speakers of “Lost genes in Afghan Hound”

-Monica was one of founders of AHI (Afghan Hound International Pedigree database) by sharing her technical ideas about datafields to available for online pedigrees 2005-2006.
+I was one of founders of AHI (Afghan Hound International Pedigree database) by sharing her technical ideas about datafields to available for online pedigrees 2005-2006 and is admin of AHI at current years.

 Education: BA in Jurisprudence 2000

-Time to time Monica design, hand knitting and crocheting the snoods for Afghan Hounds and Salukis.
+Time to time I design, hand knitting and crocheting the snoods for Afghan Hounds and Salukis.

 About my love of dogs…